alacrity-ai/shipwright-survivors/README.md

     - [ ] Add breakdown of all damage done by which weapons
     - [ ] Stretch: Add a breakdown of all achievements / sidequests???

   - [ ] Gamepad support for new menus:
     - [ ] Mission mutators
     - [ ] Passive Skill Tree

-    - [ ] Multiple acts / views (change perspective for more planets)
-  - [ ] Make a cockpit backend, each selectable ship will have their own cockpit weapon.
-    - [ ] Move the default cockpit1 weapon to the cockpit backend
-    - [ ] Make player cockpits specific: cockpitPlayer0, cockpitPlayer1, etc.
-  - [x] Lots of Random Events things to discover in a run:
-    - [ ] Enemy Spawner: When triggered, spawns a bunch of enemies, destroying it gives reward
-    - [ ] Healing beacons : destroying it drops a bunch of HP
-    - [ ] Treasure goblins - chase them and destroy them for reward.
-    - [ ] Shrines - Provides a bonus / boon / or bane duration Buff
-    - [ ] Planet interactions
-    - [ ] Miniboss triggers
-    - [x] League mechanics?
-Such as:
-      - [ ] Time dilation field: Time moves faster in here, or slower?
-      - [ ] Explosive fuel depot: Chain reactive destructibles for battlefield control
-      - [ ] Turret emplacements: Defended stations with Loot cores
-      - [ ] Entropy Spire: Pay entropium for XYZ bonus
-      - [ ] Salvage Drone Convoy: Maybe marked on the map, or spawn announced.
-Escorted hauler with loot.
-      - [ ] Ancient Data Vault: Requires collecting 3 keys scattered across the map?
-      - [ ] Challenge Modifier Node: Choose a challenge mod for a bonus, e.g. 30% entropium gain.
-      - [ ] Orbiting Debris Field (Many asteroids)
   - [ ] Multilingual support, use this technique:
       ```
       import { tr } from '@/i18n/template';